Tishleric/uikitxv2/memory-bank/io-schema.md

 # IO Schema - UIKitX v2

+## Import Notes (January 31, 2025)
+- All components are imported from the package: `from components import Button, ComboBox, etc.`
+- All monitoring utilities are imported from the package: `from monitoring.decorators import TraceTime, TraceCloser, etc.`
+- All trading utilities are imported from the package: `from trading.common import format_shock_value_for_display, etc.`
+- **PricingMonkey is now imported from trading package**: `from trading.pricing_monkey import run_pm_automation, get_market_movement_data_df, SCENARIOS, etc.`
+- Package must be installed first: `pip install -e .`

 | Name | Kind | Type | Allowed values / range | Example Usage |
 |------|------|------|------------------------|---------------|
 | Button.className | Input | str | Any string | Button(id="btn", className="my-button") |